dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-web-api.md

 [!code-csharp[](first-web-api/samples/2.2/TodoApi/Controllers/TodoController.cs?name=snippet_Create)]

 The preceding code is an HTTP POST method, as indicated by the [[HttpPost]](/dotnet/api/microsoft.aspnetcore.mvc.httppostattribute) attribute.
-MVC gets the value of the to-do item from the body of the HTTP request.
+The method gets the value of the to-do item from the body of the HTTP request.

 The `CreatedAtRoute` method: